Summit Air Flight 409

-On 27 May 2017, a Let L-410 Turbolet operating as Goma Air Flight 409 crashed short of the runway whilst attempting to land at Tenzing–Hillary Airport in Nepal.
+On 27 May 2017, a Let L-410 Turbolet operating as Summit Air Flight 409 crashed short of the runway whilst attempting to land at Tenzing–Hillary Airport in Nepal.
 It was on final approach when the aircraft hit trees short of the runway and subsequently slid down a slope before coming to rest about 200 m below runway level and 40 m short of the runway.
-The captain and the first officer died as a result of the accident, while another crew member received injuries.
+The captain and the first officer died as a result of the accident, while the cabin crew member received injuries and survived.

 Accident

 At about 14:04 local time, the aircraft was on final approach to Runway 06 of Tenzing-Hillary Airport, on a routine flight from Tribhuvan International Airport, when it descended below the minimum safety altitude just off the runway and impacted with a tree and contacted ground three metres below the runway.
 It then slid over 200 meters down a ravine.
 CCTV footage released by the airport showed the aircraft dipping below the runway level and smoke rising from the wreckage.
 Witnesses stated that the weather conditions had been foggy, and that visibility was quite low.
 The airport does not possess any sort of navigational equipment, requiring pilots to land via visual approach.
 The up-slope runway 06 is without any instrument approach guidance.
 At the time of the accident, local visibility was substantially reduced by ground fog.